hupster/modsync/README.md

 - Check Java

-Checks Java installation for a specific version set by 'JavaVersion'.
+Checks Java installation for a specific version set by 'JavaVersion', having architecture 'JavaArchitecture' (32 or 64).
 If present, use this version for Minecraft.
 This resolves issues with mods not working with the latest version of Java.
 If not present, download installer 'JavaDownloadFile' from the FTP server and execute it.

 - Check Minecraft